mecid/mecid.github.io/_posts/2019-10-09-dynamic-type-in-swiftui.md

 > To learn more about new property wrappers in SwiftUI, take a look at ["New property wrappers in SwiftUI"](/2020/06/29/new-property-wrappers-in-swiftui/) post.

 #### Conclusion
-*Dynamic Type* is a super important feature, and every app should support it.
-SwiftUI does much stuff out of the box to support *Dynamic Type*, but it requires some boilerplate.
+Dynamic Type is a super important feature, and every app should support it.
+SwiftUI does much stuff out of the box to support Dynamic Type, but it requires some boilerplate.
 Today we learned how to reduce it by creating special view extensions.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!